 How Does a Botox Treatment in Kelowna Work?

 - BOTOX ® Cosmetic works by blocking nerve impulses to injected muscles.
 This reduces muscle activity that causes the moderate to severe lines to form.
 These types of lines are also called dynamic lines.
 Muscles receiving BOTOX ® Cosmetic injections no longer get the signal to contract.
 These muscles stay at rest resulting in smoother skin over time.

 - BOTOX ® Therapeutic works by temporarily blocking the chemical signals from nerves that stimulate sweat glands.

-- Botox is a great wrinkle therapy and is an alternative to the Fraxel Laser, Juvederm Filler, Xeomin, Dysport, Restylane and Radiesse.
+- Botox is a great wrinkle therapy and is an alternative to the Fraxel Laser, Juvederm Filler, Xeomin, Dysport, Restylane, and Radiesse.

 What Conditions Does Botox Treat?

-Treatment Spotlight: Jaw Reduction
+Treatment Spotlight: Jaw Muscle Reduction With Botox

 A wide square jaw is a traditionally masculine quality that can be embarrassing or undesirable for females.
 Some women wish to narrow the lower third of their face.
 Botox injections in the Masseter muscle offer a non-surgical method of jaw reduction.

 Jaw reduction surgery can be invasive for many patients who prefer to opt for a lower risk form of jaw reduction.
 It is important to consult with a doctor to make sure that it is the Masseter muscle and not the jawbone that is causing the extra width of the face.
 If it is the jawbone then Botox Jaw Reduction treatment will not work and surgery remains the only option.